My blogging career is off to a bit of a slow start. You

 It’s a hard thing to hold blood.

-I’ve given blood and preached blood and
+I’ve given blood and preached

 eaten blood and spilt blood and

-shared blood and feared blood and shed
+shared blood and feared blood

 blood.